DaleMargel/Web-Survey/Design/Domain.md

 - All external systems are included in sequences.
 - Applicable relationships are known or can be discovered*.

-*This means that if object A calls method on object B, then A knows about B or has a way of discovering it.
+*This means that if object A calls method on object B, then A knows about B or has a way of discovering object B.

 ## Domain Object Model
 At this point, a [UML Object Model](https://en.wikipedia.org/wiki/Sequence_diagram) can be easily derived from the sequence diagram.
 Many good tools can do this for you.
 The model should be technology agnostic.
 Apply design patterns to make the model more aligned to the technology you will be using.